kunyora/kunyora-website/docs/kunyora_tutorial.md

 ## Building a Simple Calculator

-In this tutorial, we would be building a simple calculator which would interact with our restful backend in nodeJs.
+In this tutorial, we will be building a simple calculator which would interact with our restful backend in nodeJs.
 You can make use of any backend as the same principles still applies.
-The main functions of this calculator would be done in steps.
+The main functions of this calculator would be to:

-* The calculator would need to save the name of the current user using a `post` request.
+* Save the name of the current user.
-* The calculator would need to add 2 numbers together by sending a `get` request with the 2 numbers as queries
+* Add 2 numbers together.

 Simple Right!!! , Yah!!!.
-Now lets dive in and see how we can accomplish this with `kunyora`
+Now lets dive in and see how we can accomplish this with `kunyora`.

 ### **Creating the basic html template for our application**

-Since every application needs a UI for users to interact with, lets go ahead to create a basic template that our application will use.
+Since every application needs a UI for users to interact with, lets go ahead and create a basic template that our application will use.
 This template is going to be quite ugly since we do not have css , but feel free to make yours colourful.

 ```html
   /* Calculator.html */